ZachHandley/AppwriteUtils/README.md

 npx appwrite-utils-migrate --dev
 ```

+Full Args:
+`--dev --staging --prod --wipe --wipeDocs --wipeUsers --backup --generate --import`

 ## Key Features

+For an example, go to the `examples` folder here in the repo

+- **User Import**: Quickly import users and their associated data by setting a column as the `usersCollectionName`, it will then map any fields with the target key of `name`, `email`, `prefs`, `password`, `phone`, `userId`, and `labels` to create a user object.
+Any additional info will be mapped to the user like normal.
+Do not include the users attributes in the attribute map for the collection (the ones mentioned above), they will not be set.
+The created user and the associated document will have the same `$id`.
 - **Simplified Setup**: Quickly set up and configure your Appwrite project for migrations with minimal manual intervention.
 - **Automated Database Migrations**: Effortlessly create, update, and manage collections and attributes in your Appwrite database.
 - **Data Conversion and Import**: Convert data from various formats and seamlessly import it into your Appwrite project, adhering to new schema definitions.